IMMZEK/AggieCode/README.md

 ## Overview

 AggieCode is a web-based, real-time collaborative Integrated Development Environment (IDE) specifically designed to enhance the learning experience for first-year engineering students engaged in team-based lab environments.
-It empowers students to collaboratively write, execute, and debug Python and C++ code while sharing outputs in real-time.
+It empowers students to collaboratively write, execute, and debug code while sharing outputs in real-time.
 AggieCode's intuitive interface, inspired by Visual Studio Code and powered by the Monaco Editor.

 ## Key Features